-After a patient is discontinued from MK-3475, a mandatory Off Study/Safety FollowUp Visit should be performed approximately 30 days after the last infusion of study medication (or within 7 days prior to initiation of a new anti-cancer treatment, whichever comes first).
+After a patient is discontinued from MK-3475 (patient is not eligible for retreatment per Section 5.7), a mandatory Off Study/Safety Follow-Up Visit should be performed approximately 30 days after the last infusion of study medication (or within 7 days prior to initiation of a new anti-cancer treatment, whichever comes first).
 Procedures and assessments performed at this visit and beyond should follow the respective guidelines described in Section 10.0 as appropriate.
 The patient will be monitored for adverse events up to the mandatory Off Study/Safety Follow-Up Visit or to resolution of toxicity to Grade 0-1, whichever occurs later.
 SAEs that occur within 90 days of the last infusion of MK-3475 or before initiation of a new antineoplastic treatment should also be followed and recorded.